Reference architecture: Up to 40 RPS or 2,000 users

 The Supporting Node Pool is designed to house all supporting deployments that don’t need to be on the Webservice and Sidekiq pools.

-This includes various deployments related to the Cloud Provider’s implementation and supporting GitLab deployments such as NGINX or GitLab Shell.
+This includes various deployments related to the Cloud Provider’s implementation and supporting GitLab deployments such as GitLab Shell.

-If you wish to make any additional deployments, such as for Monitoring, it’s recommended to deploy these in this pool where possible and not in the Webservice or Sidekiq pools, as the Supporting pool has been designed specifically to accommodate several additional deployments.
+If you wish to make any additional deployments such as Container Registry, Pages or Monitoring, it’s recommended to deploy these in this pool where possible and not in the Webservice or Sidekiq pools, as the Supporting pool has been designed specifically to accommodate several additional deployments.
 However, if your deployments don’t fit into the pool as given, you can increase the node pool accordingly.
+Conversely, if the pool in your use case is over-provisioned you can reduce accordingly.